The dawn of February heralds the start of the next phase of the cycling year: Warm weather training camp season.

 Warm weather training camps, often in Majorca, are an annual excursion for many cyclists.
 These intensive week long riding holidays often take place in February, March and April – and they’re a great way of getting some solid miles in away from the changeable (at best) and dreary (at worst) British Weather.

 If you’re planning on an early season training camp, or cycling holiday for those after a more relaxed experience, here are some tips:

-9) Don’t pack CO2 in your bike box, or luggage.
-I’ve seen cyclists pulled over at airport control, only to have 20 CO2 canisters taken from their bike boxes.
-It’s not allowed and it isn’t really worth having it confiscated – if you’re going to a common cycling destination, there will be bike shops.
+Don’t pack CO2 in your bike box, or luggage.
+The rules differ by airline, but I’ve seen cyclists pulled over at airport control, only to have 20 CO2 canisters taken from their bike boxes.
+It isn’t really worth having yours confiscated – and if you’re going to a common cycling destination, there will be bike shops there.

 Enjoy the ride!
 If you’ve got any questions, post them in the comments, and we’ll get back to you with an answer.